 The best way to stop the spread of germs is through good hygiene.
 Here are some ways to help:

-- Wash your hands regularly – especially before eating, before and after preparing food, and after coughing, sneezing or using the toilet or changing a nappy
+- Wash your hands regularly – especially before eating, before and after preparing food, and after coughing, sneezing or using the toilet or changing a nappy.
+You can use an instant hand sanitizer if soap and water are not readily available.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Put any used tissues straight in the bin and wash your hands